Pravila00/message/README.md

-# message
-Plugin developed por Moodle using PHP.
+# Local Message Plugin for Moodle

+## Functionality
+- Form for admins to add new notification
+- Store read messages for users, do not display twice
+- Store notifications in database